egeberkaygulcan/dstest/configs/README.md

 This directory contains example configuration files for running dstest with different distributed systems.

+> [!IMPORTANT]
+> - Commands in this document are run from the root directory of the project.
+> - Make sure to build the docker image before running the tests.

 ## Apache Ratis

 Apache Ratis is a Java library that implements the Raft consensus algorithm.